 Ytri Vik Cottages are about a half hour outside of the biggest city in north Iceland, Akureyri.
 The property is tranquil, quiet, and private.
 The cottages are in the middle of Icelandic countryside.
 This is one of the best Akureyri hotels that’s so much more than an ordinary hotel.

 Every log cabin at Ytri Vik Cottages has a veranda, a kitchen, a private geothermal hot tub, and outdoor barbecue facilities.
 Our cottage was called Hlíð.

-The living room was very comfortable with a large couch, blankets, and even a flatscreen TV.
+The living room was very comfortable with a large couch, cozy blankets, and even a flatscreen TV.
 Our log cabin felt cozy, just like home.

 The porch extends from the front of the cottage around to the side of the home.
 There’s a private geothermal hot tub at the side, along with a barbecue and a patio.
 We loved relaxing in the hot tub, admiring our spectacular surroundings.

-I spent my birthday staying here and I chose to spend most of the day right at Ytri Vik Cottages.
+I spent my birthday here and I chose to spend most of the day right at Ytri Vik Cottages.
 We drove into Akureyri to walk around town and we ate a delicious vegan meal at a local restaurant.

 Ytri Vik Cottages are right next to the sea, west of the Eyjafjörðu fjord.
 We savored views of snow-capped mountains, calm waters, and a sea of wildflowers.
 One morning, I looked out to the water and noticed a whale passing by.

 We were very lucky that there was a last minute cancellation, and we were the only ones staying at the property for the entire two days.
 We had this entire dreamy place to ourselves.
 Even if there were other guests staying at Ytri Vik, the cottages are spaced pretty far apart and they’re very secluded.